 The fastest way to get started with Toil in a cloud environment is by using Toil's autoscaling capabilities to handle node provisioning.
-You can do this by using the Toil Provisioner or CGCloud.
+Autoscaling is a powerful and efficient tool for running your cluster in the cloud.
+It manages your cluster for you and scales up or down depending on the workflow's demands.